 Updated two days later: Today, that was 06 March so actually yesterday, I realized that if you have access to one of those beautiful cathode ray tubes, you can also use two stacks of those strong magnets.

+Since the goal is to make the beam split in two, you must use the north pole of the one stack and the south pole of the other stack.
+If you have never worked with these kinds of magnets, practise first before you hold them near the glass.
 If the magnetic fields are strong enough and the electron beam splits in two, what does that mean for if electrons are magnetic monopoles or bipolar tiny magnets?
-Well if you view the electrons as magnetic monopoles, it is logical from the energy point of view that the beam splits:
+Well if you view the electrons as magnetic monopoles, it is logical from the energy point of view that the beam splits: Both kinds of magnetic charges only try to lower their potential energy.

 And suppose that electrons are tiny magnets, in that case the electrons that align themselves with the applied magnetic field will lower their potential energy.
 And if you believe that electrons anti-align where does the energy come from that makes them do this?
+All that anti-align stuff of electrons is rather mysterious and I think that is important for the physics people.
+If you are interested in quantum mechanics you likely have heard the next phrase of saying a few times:

-If you think you understand quantum mechancis,
+If you think you understand quantum mechancis, you do not understand quantum mechanics.

 Well that is an interesting point of view but you can also think: If I get crazy results with thinking that electrons can anti-align, may be there is something wrong with my theory?
 But you never see physics professors talking that way, after all talking out of your neck is a shared habit amongst them.